Forrai-Zoltan/shorts/md/befitting.md

 And as he reached the summit he dragged himself up onto the plateau and with a heavy gasp rolled over onto his back.

 He wheezed for a while before getting up onto two feet but he almost collapsed again when he glimpsed the vile structure.
-About a good thirty yards from him and the edge of the cliff a dark temple or tomb rose towards the sky, towering over the plateau.
+About a good fifty yards from him and the edge of the cliff a dark temple or tomb rose towards the sky, towering over the plateau.
 It made not a pitiful attempt to seem like it belonged to its environment.
 Its ebony bricks were so out of place among the peak's white granite, it looked as if the structure grew right out of the Abyss.
 The black stone drank the vigorous blaze of the sun and it ravenously gorged and devoured all the light that dared touch it.